RedisLabs/redisraft/docs/ExternalSharding.md

 ## Introduction

-Initially, RedisRaft's [sharding mechanism](Sharding.md) used inter-cluster communication to learn about node configuration changes that occured on its peer clusters containing other shards.
+Initially, RedisRaft's [sharding mechanism](Sharding.md) used inter-cluster communication to learn about node configuration changes that occurred on its peer clusters containing other shards.
 While, much of the terminology hasn't changed, this mechanism for communicating between RedisRaft clusters was only effective at transmitting node changes.
 If one wanted to reconfigure which RedisRaft Clusters own which shards, one wasn't able to do it.